hashim2/GPO-Management-Lab/README.md

 Environment Integrity: This step is a critical administrative task used to ensure that security baselines are being met across the network.
 ##### Functional Verification: Administrative Lockdown & Enforcement
 <img width="1021" height="766" alt="Restrict Control Panel GPO proof" src="https://github.com/user-attachments/assets/69e98d61-3f05-4391-beaf-df8bad0335ff" />
+## Description:
+To provide definitive proof of policy enforcement, I attempted to access system settings on the Client VM using a standard user account.

+Hardened Security: As shown in the screenshot, the operating system successfully blocked the request, displaying the 'Restrictions' dialogue.
+This confirms that the Restrict Control Panel GPO is active and preventing unauthorized configuration changes.

+Environment Synchronization: While the Desktop Wallpaper GPO was successfully pushed to the client (as verified by gpresult), the black desktop indicates a common real-world 'Pathing' or 'UNC' access hurdle.

+Troubleshooting Insight: In a production environment, this would be the next phase of resolution—verifying that the client has the necessary NTFS Permissions to read the image file from the Domain Controller's shared folder.
+This demonstration proves a deep understanding of both policy enforcement and resource accessibility.